$ oc edit storageclass <storage_class_name> (1)

 ExpandFS to resize filesystem after physical volume expansion is done.
 The volume driver can also perform physical volume resize together with filesystem resize.

-Because OpenShift Container Platform does not support installation of FlexVolume plugins on control plane nodes (also known as the master nodes), it does not support control-plane expansion of FlexVolume.
+Because OpenShift Container Platform does not support installation of FlexVolume plugins on control plane nodes, it does not support control-plane expansion of FlexVolume.